r-mc2/verum-archives/Campaigns/20 - Shadow of Tyre/Transcripts/Session 17.md

 > **Hizigori**: And that covenant was *Mercy*.
 For the Traitor's sorrow allowance was made.
 By the Traitor's sorrow a rule was broken.
 And for the Traitor's sorrow Mercy was given.
 And the Prism cracked, and *the time for Mercy has passed*.
 And that, Guardian, is why the Traitor's Blade is one of your own.

-> **Moe**: You spoke of the red covenant and of Wisdom, as a Shaper I know that we serve the Astral Traveler, and she told me The Enemy feared her grave more than anything.
+> **Moe**: You spoke of the red covenant and of Wisdom, as a Shaper I know that we serve the Astral Traveller, and she told me The Enemy feared her grave more than anything.
 Is she the cause of this rift?
 Did they know each other?<br>
 **Arcadum**: The Dragon's gaze will fall to Toot, slowly it will lean toward him, until it is inches towards his face, the great dragon fills his vision, everything he can see.<br>
 **Hizigori**: Brace yourself.<br>
 **Arcadum**: The dragon will see that you are ready.